 A work order is a document managers authorize for workers to complete tasks.
 Also known as a job order or a service order, work orders are commonly used to manage maintenance operations across industries.
-They can also be used for follow-up actions from conducted inspections or audits.
+They can also be utilized for follow-up actions from conducted inspections or audits.

 Basic Work Order Example | View Sample Work Order

 Work orders constitute the heart of any maintenance management system.
 Not only are they simple tools for scheduling and assigning job tasks, but they also help monitor the variety of resources spent on maintenance.
 It also serves as one of the integral components of field service management with field service reports.
 Work orders are important because they play an essential part in standardizing maintenance workflows, particularly that of submitting work requests to closing work orders.